kevinmiguet-wm/book-notes/Creative processes are erratic.md

-At pixar, the first version of the movie is always bad (« some of them are )
+At pixar, the first version of the movie is always bad « some are beyond bad ».
+Quality arise after refinement, never at the first s